 It’s very easy to understand the difference between these two classes.
-An open fracture not only damages bone but also breaks the skin.
+An open fracture not only damages bone, but also breaks the skin.
 This is a medical emergency due to the potential for infection and the need in most cases for surgery to replace the bone and close any wounds caused by the bone breakage.
 There are many potential treatments for an open fracture depending on its location, but in most cases, surgery and antibiotics are needed right away to minimize likelihood of infection and to promote bone healing.

 In contrast to this is the closed fracture.
 This is when bone injury breakage occurs but the break does not result in the skin breaking.
 This can still be medically urgent depending on area of fracture.
 A fractured head or pelvis is extremely serious even when skin remains intact.

-A minor closed fracture in an arm, wrist, or perhaps a collarbone needs immediate attention, but wouldn’t necessarily require calling emergency services unless other severe injuries were present or no help was available.
+A minor fracture in an arm, wrist, or perhaps a collarbone needs immediate attention, but wouldn’t necessarily require calling emergency services unless other severe injuries were present or no help was available.
 It is a judgment call, but many people are able to wait for a few moments and with help, they head to the emergency room, urgent care center or doctor’s office to obtain diagnosis of what appears to be a very minor closed fracture.
-If fracture is suspected, most people should not drive themselves to any of these locations, since chance of going into shock from pain is high.
+If fracture is suspected, most people should not drive themselves to any of these locations, since the chance of going into shock from pain is high.

 In some cases, a closed fracture can be just as potentially dangerous as an open one.
-Moving the area that is damaged could result in serious tissue damage under the skin, and undeniably these breaks can be extremely painful.
+Moving the area that is damaged could result in serious tissue damage under the skin, and undeniably, these breaks can be extremely painful.
 People are advised not to ask those with a suspected fracture to move the area that may be injured.
 Instead, the best practice is to keep the area of injury as still as possible.
 This might be done by splinting to immobilize a fractured bone, or by providing a sling.

-One of the best ways to learn how to treat a closed fracture while waiting for medical care is to take a first aid class.
+One of the best ways to learn how to treat a fracture while waiting for medical care is to take a first aid class.
 This can teach people how to handle fractures of different areas of the body.
 Since broken bones are not that uncommon in a number of settings, such information could prove very useful.

-While first aid care is important, the closed fracture still requires more expert medical attention.
+While first aid care is important, a fracture still requires more expert medical attention.
 Doctors need to identify area of fracture, bones might require resetting, and decision on treatment needs to made.
 Treatment can be very different depending on what type of fracture is present, the degree of damage, and the area where damage occurred.
-This tends to be individualized to the injury, and especially because the fracture is closed, treatment course isn't always predictable until after diagnostic x-rays have been performed.
+This tends to be individualized to the injury, and especially because the fracture is closed, the treatment course isn't always predictable until after diagnostic x-rays have been performed.